Ceffry/Eniac-Business_Partner_Analysis_with_Magist/README.md

 - Are expensive tech products popular?
 - How does tech revenue compare with non-tech categories?
 - How do tech sellers perform compared with other sellers?
-- How long does an order take to reach the customer?
+- How long does an order take to reach the customer on average?
 - How many orders are delivered on time?
 - How severe are delivery delays?
-- Is Magist suitable as a logistics partner for Eniac?

 ---

-##Tools
+## Tools

 - MySQL Workbench: data exploration and SQL analysis
 - Tableau: data visualisation and dashboards